 You won’t find a Fire Cottage on just any corner in Chicago (only a few remain), which makes it a deviation from our usual Chicago Building Type posts.
 However, there was a time when they were THE go-to residence for Chicago residents.
-Right after the Great Chicago Fire decimated the city’s housing stock these little cottages popped up like mushrooms after a rain, filling in the shelter gap before more permanent dwellings could be constructed.
+Right after the Great Chicago Fire decimated the city’s housing stock, these little cottages popped up like mushrooms after a rain, filling in the shelter gap before more permanent dwellings could be constructed.

 The Temporary Fix of the Fire Cottage

-Since they were built as short term shelter solutions immediately after the great fire, these modest homes originally featured pretty much just … exterior walls and a roof.
+Since they were built as short-term shelter solutions immediately after the great fire, these modest homes originally featured pretty much just … exterior walls and a roof.

-More then five thousand were built in one month to house families without homes through that first winter.
+Over five thousand were built in one month to house families without homes through that first winter.

 WTTW’s interactive time machine website shows the breakdown for a slightly larger 16′ x 20′ cottage here.